Name

 *

 Reproductive Justice: Access to reproductive care is critical to a thriving and just state.
 While Washington leads the nation in some aspects of reproductive care, we lag behind in others.
 For example, our abortion care is threatened by health systems with restrictive policies which reduce access to healthcare.
-What is your position on this issue?
+How will you protect access to reproductive healthcare (abortion, birth control, fertility assistance, STI testing, sexual health services, sex ed, and reproductive cancer screening) in your jurisdiction given the attacks from the federal government?

 *